roguione/DL3-Express-Dev-Skills/README.md

 to perform **Create**, **Update** & **Delete** data operations in an Express application.

-This lab builds upon the `express-dev-skills` project you created in the _My Dev Skills - Part 1_ lab where the **Read** data operations were implemented.
+This lab builds upon the `express-dev-skills` project you created in the `DL3-Express-Dev-Skills` lab where the **Read** data operations were implemented.

 ##### This Lab is a Deliverable